-There are a bunch of questions that we get asked related to both Check4Lead as well as lead paint testing in general, and we will try to answer some of those questions on this page, although we do heavily encourage you to browse the various sections on this website as we have answered questions significantly more in depth in other places.
+We get asked many questions related to Check4Lead and lead paint testing in general.
+We will try to answer some of those questions on this page.
+We encourage you to browse the various sections on this website.
+We have answered questions significantly more in-depth in other places.

-This page is meant as one to summarize some of the information across our various pages on Check4Lead.
-In order to better stay up to date on what is going on in the world of lead abatement, we would like to refer you to our blog, where we have extensively covered a bunch of topics, including how you can safely remove drywall, painting while pregnant, illegal landlord actions, and more.
+This page is meant to summarize some of the information across our various pages on Check4Lead.
+Stay up to date on what is going on in the world of lead abatement.
+We would like to refer you to our blog.
+We have extensively covered many topics, including how you can safely remove drywall and painting while pregnant.
+You can also find resources on illegal landlord actions and more.

-We also encourage you to visit our home page where you can see all the various products we have for sale on the website.
-Or visit our pages where you can either buy the 48 kits, or this page if you are considering buying in bulk.
+We also encourage you to visit our home page to see all the various products for sale on the website.
+Or visit our pages where you can either buy the 48 kits or this page if you consider buying in bulk.

-While D-Lead is the product that we officially recommend on this website, we do find that a lot of our users are still, surprisingly preferring to test with the 3M products.
+D-Lead is the product that we officially recommend on this website.
+Surprisingly, we find that many of our users still prefer to test with the 3M products.

 Is lead paint always dangerous, and how do I know if I have been exposed to it?

-There are cases when you don’t necessarily need to be worrying about lead, but that is only in the case where you make sure you don’t end up getting exposed to it.
-The heavy metal is especially damaging to our youngest ones, why it is especially important to make sure there aren’t any easily available sources when you have young ones living at home.
+There are cases when you don’t necessarily need to worry about lead, but that is only when you make sure you don’t end up getting exposed to it.
+Heavy metal is especially damaging to our youngest ones.
+It is especially important to make sure there aren’t any easily available sources when you have young ones living at home.

-If you know you have lead in the paint, but it is in good condition, and you are entirely sure of it, there isn’t all that much need to worry.
-However, there are different states that do require that you continuously test and ensure that the paint is in good condition if you are renting out a place that you own.
+Maybe you know you have lead in the paint, but it is in good condition.
+You are entirely sure of it, and there isn’t all that much need to worry about.
+However, different states require that you continuously test and ensure that the paint is in good condition if you rent out a place you own.

-We always encourage both contractors, landlords and others to make sure that they not only comply with RRP regulations but that they are also aware of the local regulations regarding the heavy metal as those may be more strict than what the EPA has instituted on the topic.
+We encourage both contractors and others to make sure they comply with RRP regulations.
+Be aware of the local regulations regarding heavy metal as those may be more strict than what the EPA has instituted on the topic.

-The issue with the metal is that once it goes from being safely trapped, often under several layers of paint, to being released in the form of dust when the paint starts deteriorating and it may crack, is that you suddenly get lead dust which will be dangerous if inhaled.
+The issue with the metal is that once it goes from being safely trapped, often under several layers of paint.
+It is released in the dust when the paint starts deteriorating, and it may crack.
+You suddenly get lead dust which will be dangerous if inhaled.

 If I know that the paint contains it, what are my options?

-If you are already aware that the paint in your home contains it, you have a couple of options, assuming your state doesn’t require that you address the situation.
+If you are already aware that the paint in your home contains it, you have a couple of options.
+It is assuming your state doesn’t require that you address the situation.

-You can either have your home abated and make sure that it is removed wherever found, you can have it encapsulated, or you can be extremely strict in terms of making sure that you clean up any and all dust that you find in the process.
-While cleaning up the dust is definitely not the ideal solution, it is still better than doing nothing and having dust accumulate in your home.
+You can either have your home abated and make sure that it is removed wherever found, or you can have it encapsulated.
+Make sure you can be extremely strict in cleaning up any dust you find in the process.
+While cleaning up the dust is not the ideal solution, it is still better than doing nothing and accumulating dust in your home.

-What you should know is that even if you don’t have the heavy metal inside your home, it is very possible that you may have it on the outside if you have a home that was built pre-1978, and if that is the case, the metal may have leaked into the soil outside, having contaminated it.
-If you have kids that like putting things in their mouth, it is very possible that they are getting exposed to it like that.
-You could also easily be dragging dust from the outside into the house and have the dust enter like that, making your home unsafe to be in.
+You should know that even if you don’t have the heavy metal inside your home, you may have it outside if you have a home that was built pre-1978.
+If that is the case, the metal may have leaked into the soil outside, having contaminated it.
+If you have kids who like putting things in their mouth, they are very likely getting exposed to it like that.
+You could easily be dragging dust from the outside into the house.
+You’ll quickly have the dust enter like that.
+It would make your home unsafe to be in.

-We always encourage you to get a thorough inspection of your home if you are either experiencing any of the symptoms associated with exposure, or if you have a home that was built pre-1978.
-This way you will sleep more relaxed at night, at least knowing the level of risk that you may be exposing your family to.
+Get a thorough inspection of your home if you are either experiencing any of the symptoms associated with exposure.
+Do so also if you have a home that was built pre-1978.
+This way, you will sleep more relaxed at night.
+You at least know the level of risk that you may be exposing your family to.

-The best solution is to get it abated to make sure that you are avoiding unnecessary exposure, but if you do choose to have that done, you will probably need to prepare yourself for the fact that lead abatement is a rather expensive undertaking.
+The best solution is to get it abated to make sure that you are avoiding unnecessary exposure.
+You will need to prepare yourself if you choose to have that done because lead abatement is a rather expensive undertaking.